 1. How did you get into the wine business?

 I was originally introduced to the wine industry while working with Lindblad Expeditions, an eco-tourism company based in Seattle, Washington.
 While the ships were in dry-dock, I was sent to Napa to “study wine.”
 After working at sea, I found employment at a very wine-savvy restaurant, Beverly’s at the Coeur d’Alene resort while going to college.
-The Sommelier at Beverly’s is one of the most amazing people that I know to this day.
+The Sommelier at Beverly’s, Eric Cook, is one of the most amazing people that I know to this day.
 He had this way of inspiring you to learn more.